glutengo/rendering-strategies/backend/res/posts/metrics/metrics.md

 In contrast to the the FCP, this metric is not satisfied by just *any* content.
 Instead it waits for the largest element in the viewport to become visible.
 The element matching this criteria may change during the render process as more and more elements become visible.
-Therefore, the LCP changes during the render process whenever the largest visible element changes.
+Therefore, the LCP changes whenever the largest visible element changes.
 The last value emitted by the browser is deemed to be the metrics (final) value.<sup>[[3](#ref-3)]</sup>

 The LCP is a relatively new metric and was introduced to replace the formerly popular First *Meaningful* Paint (FMP).